LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 #.
 The next line isn't actually necessary since the "class" variable aleady has
    the class information for "java.util.zip.ZipFile", but we have it here to demonstrate how you might deal with wanting to call methods on Java objects that were returned by other methods.
-So ``GetObjectClass`` returns the class information for the specified object.
+So `~java_jvm_getenv->GetObjectClass` returns the class information for the specified object.
 For more information, see `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16454>`_
    ::

       local(class) = java_jvm_getenv->GetObjectClass(#obj)

 #.
-The next line gets the method ID for the ``size`` member method and stores it
+The next line gets the method ID for the "size" member method and stores it
    in the local variable "mID"::

       local(mID)   = java_jvm_getenv->GetMethodID(#class, 'size', '()I')

 #.
-Finally, we execute the ``size`` member method by calling ``CallIntMethod``
+Finally, we execute the "size" member method by calling
-   with the Java object as the first parameter and the method ID for ``size`` as the second parameter.
+   `~java_jvm_getenv->CallIntMethod` with the Java object as the first parameter and the method ID for "size" as the second parameter.
 Notice that the return type (int) is in the name of the method.
 There are a number of these methods for various return types, and they can be found here:
    `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp4256>`_
    ::